 Students completing this option will receive the Legal Assistant Technician Certificate.
 With further prescribed study, students may qualify for the Legal Assistant Administrator Certificate and/or a minor in Business Management.
-Courses preceded by an () asterisk are required courses; however, courses in torts, domestic relations law, real estate, etc., may be substituted after counseling with the legal assistant option advisor.
+Ten law-related courses are required to complete this option.
+Courses in torts, domestic relations law, etc., may be substituted after counseling with the legal assistant option advisor.
 A second bachelors degree may be earned by those now possessing a bachelors degree through completion of the legal assistant option.